Zuken/aepcvtest/readme.md

 Create a new "dashboard" page with various statistics about posts and comments.
 The statistics can be picked freely from your own ideas on what else might be needed.

+Comment: added 4 icons with custom sass style with different stats

 ## Task 12: